vikramlearning/blazorbootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Docusaurus](https://docusaurus.io/) and publicly hosted on GitHub Pages at <https://getblazorbootstrap.com/>.
+BlazorBootstrap's documentation, included in this repo in the root directory, is built with [Docusaurus](https://docusaurus.io/) and publicly hosted on GitHub Pages at <https://getblazorbootstrap.com/>.
 The docs may also be run locally.

 ## Creators